 Smugglers are given a contract to take a victim over the border and the contract ends at the border.
 At that point, victims are easily exploited by human traffickers.
 There are two types of labor trafficking.

 - Forced labor – Factories and sweatshops, which still exist.

 - Domestic Services – Maids, and home workers.

 Our FBI speaker told us about a personal experience she had.
 Three Indonesian women were brought over to work for a wealthy Korean family in Los Angeles.
 They didn’t speak Korean or English.
 One woman, who eventually escaped, told the FBI that her contract was for $200 per month and she was to take care of her employer’s elderly father.
 After arrival, she was told to take care of the entire family.
 During a period of 7 years, she was only paid four times and the money was sent to her family at home.

 Each of the three women had some sort of disability.
 The woman who escaped was older, one had a short crippled arm, and the other had a vision problem and was mentally challenged.
-They worked an average of 15 hours a day cleaning a house in affluent Hancock Park, the father’s home also in Hancock Park and another large home in Beverly Hills.
-They did all the housework, laundry, cooking, cleaned the pool and even did some of the gardening.
+They worked an average of 15 hours a day cleaning a house in affluent Hancock Park, the father’s home also in Hancock Park, and another large home in Beverly Hills.
+They did all the housework, laundry, cooking, cleaned the pool, and even did some gardening.